 Bryan Walsh (@bryanrwalsh) – The senior editor for Time International and the ecocentric blogger at Time writes on conservation and the political side of climate change.
 His feed is full of good discussion points and coverage of this increasingly important topic.

 Emanuel Pleitez (@EmanuelPleitez) – The self-described “big data candidate” in the Los Angeles mayoral race brings a big data background to the city and wants to “transform South L.A. into a hub of clean energy production.”
-Follow him on Twitter to find out how he does today in his data-driven campaign and read this awesome profile that outlines how he will use big data analytics in cleaning up Los Angeles if he wins the race.
+Follow him on Twitter to find out how he does today in his data-driven campaign that outlines how he will use big data analytics in cleaning up Los Angeles if he wins the race.

 As always here’s your list of great follows – the greenie edition:

 - Follow us on Twitter and subscribe to our blog to get more energy analytics and green energy news.